 Music is central to the creative life of the school.
-Weekly music lessons with a specialist music teacher, Ms Taleesha, start from Nursery and are a key part of our curriculum.
+Weekly music lessons with a specialist music teacher start in Reception and are a key part of our curriculum.
 Music lessons are rooted in theory with a strong emphasis on performance.
-From Nursery through to Year 6, music lessons are designed to nurture and challenge all our children to become accomplished young musicians, sharing their achievements through regular individual and group performances.
+From Reception through to Year 6, music lessons are designed to nurture and challenge all our children to become accomplished young musicians, sharing their achievements through regular individual and group performances.

 Each week, children participate in whole school singing assemblies where they develop a range of voice and performance skills.
 Singing from an established repertoire, children will explore a broad and diverse range of songs and compositions that complement their wider creative curriculum.

-We encourage children’s artistic development from Nursery through to Year 6.
-We are lucky enough to have a wonderful art scheme weaved into the curriculum and a modern purpose-built art block.
-This ensures that teachers teach the curriculum with a passion for nurturing artistic confidence and originality.
+We encourage children’s artistic development from Reception through to Year 6.
+We are lucky enough to have a wonderful specialist teacher who delivers our knowledge based curriculum.
+This ensures that children are taught the curriculum by an educator with a passion for nurturing artistic confidence and originality.

 Our art curriculum, which encompasses the objectives outlined in the national curriculum, is taught through six strands.